PAUL34913/msp1-cv/README.md

 -   Updated comments in navbar across all pages
 -   Gave each page an independant title
 -   All index.html i-frames now have a title
+-   Adjusted page colors to provide better contrast for accessibility

 ## Known Bugs